 - Form Layouts

 - PDF Configuration

 - Contact Support

 If you want to forward emails from an address other than your login email, remember to add that email address to your list of authorised senders.

-- Forwarding emails that have been sent to you (so are in your email client);
+- Forwarding as an attachment any emails that have been sent to you (so are in your email client).

 - Copying your Dropbox on emails sent from outside Workbooks (eg, via Outlook, GMail, etc).